Generally favorable experience overall, applicants reported positive interactions with some minor issues noted.

 What are your suggestions for the admissions office?

-Applicants commonly suggested that the admissions office should make greater efforts to ensure that students feel comfortable during the admissions process.
+Applicants commonly suggested that the admissions office should make more effort to ensure students feel comfortable throughout the application process.

 Try harder to make students feel more comfortable!